 The preparation of financial statements in accordance with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.

-No amounts have been reflected in the financial statements for donated services.
-Donated services are recognized as contributions in accordance with SFAS No. 116, “Accounting for Contributions Received and Contributions Made,” if the services (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-Volunteers provide general office and administrative support throughout the year that are not recognized as contributions in the financial statements since the recognition criteria under SFAS No. 116 are not met.
+Donated services are recognized as contributions in accordance with ASC 958.605 if the services (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
+Volunteers provide general office and administrative support throughout the year that are not recognized as contributions in the financial statements since the recognition criteria under ASC 958 were not met.

 The Organization also mandates a 10% administrative fee on most monetary donations, to be used for unrestricted purposes of the Organization.